LouisCaubet/F1Tenth/README.md

 Academic project at Ecole Polytechnique, 2021-22.

-With my team of 6 students, we spend the academic year 2021-22 developing algorithms to drive an autonomous F1Tenth racecar.
+With my team, we spend the academic year 2021-22 developing algorithms to drive an autonomous F1Tenth racecar.
 We used algorithmic techniques (follow the wall, follow the gap) and a supervised ML approach.
 We also tried to apply reinforcement learning using OpenAI Gym and stable baselines, but this technique was less successful.

 ## Labs